BasicsHome and Search

 1881 26, High Street, Brentford (next door to the Royal Hotel) were Henry (63), ‘manager of Greeves – 6, Pall Mall’, Elizabeth (57) and Thomas S (27) ‘artist in oil – Marine’ and a maid, Alice CLAPSHAW (20) born in Farnham.

 At some time Henry was elected to the Brentford Local Board and his name is on the inscription dated 1883 at the Sewage Pumping Station.
 14.6.1884 the Middlesex Independent advertised that Henry CROXFORD was chairing a meeting of the Brentford Conservative Association.

 He died in May 1885 at his home Elthorne, The Butts ‘after a long and painful illness’ according to the Middlesex Independent.
 A report of the death and the funeral show he was buried in South Ealing Cemetery to the right of the gate on to South Ealing Road.

-In 1891 Elizabeth was living at Holly House, Brentford with her daughter, Elizabeth and son in law, Charles BRADEN (61), a miller born in St Andrews.
+In 1891 Elizabeth was living at Holly House, Brentford with her daughter, Elizabeth and son in law, Charles BRADEN (61), a miller born in St Andrew's Holborn.
 There were 6 children, a niece and a servant.